BrandynHamilton/treasury_advisor/README.md

  - cashflows_test.ipynb is a prototype which incorporates cash flows but is still being developed.
  - treasury_robo_advisor_test.ipynb is the most current model.
 Run this notebook for latest results.

-## Run pip install -r requirements.txt, if you run into issues I would reccomend creating a new virtual envonrment and installing dependencies there.
+## Run pip install -r requirements.txt, if you run into issues I recommend creating a new virtual envonrment and installing dependencies there.